nathanleung/google-store-hours/README.md

 Outline: Demonstrating understanding in full-stack using the MEAN stack Card/List View to display store hours.
 Search view to get new places to add to list.
-TODO: db to store the places.
+Db to store the places.

+Quick Start:
+1. mongod // To start the db
+2. node server.js // To start the server

 Config should look like this: